-To prevent backup U.S. federal income tax withholding equal to 31% of the gross proceeds (i.e., SPX Common Stock and cash) payable pursuant to the Offer, each shareholder who does not otherwise establish an exemption from backup withholding must notify the Exchange Agent of such shareholder's correct taxpayer identification number) and provide certain other information by completing, under penalties of perjury, a Substitute Form W-9 included in the Letter of Transmittal.
+To prevent backup U.S. federal income tax withholding equal to 31% of the gross proceeds (i.e., SPX Common Stock and cash) payable pursuant to the Offer, each shareholder who does not otherwise establish an exemption from backup withholding must notify the Exchange Agent of such shareholder's correct taxpayer identification number (or certify that such taxpayer is awaiting a taxpayer identification number) and provide certain other information by completing, under penalties of perjury, a Substitute Form W-9 included in the Letter of Transmittal.
 Noncorporate foreign shareholders should generally complete and sign a form W-8, Certificate of Foreign Status, a copy of which may be obtained from the Exchange Agent, in order to avoid backup withholding.
 As more fully described below, in the case of a foreign shareholder, even if such shareholder has provided the required certification to avoid backup withholding, the Exchange Agent will withhold 30% of certain cash payments made pursuant to the Offer unless a reduced rate of withholding or an exemption from withholding is applicable.

-The Exchange Agent will withhold United States federal income taxes equal to 30% of the gross cash payments supplied by SPX (i.e. cash paid pursuant to the Offer other than cash held by the Company prior to the Merger plus the increase in liabilities of the Company arising by virtue of the Merger) payable to foreign shareholders in the Offer unless SPX and the Exchange Agent determine that (i) a reduced rate of withholding is available pursuant to a tax treaty or (ii) an exemption from withholding is applicable because such gross cash proceeds are effectively connected with the conduct of a trade or business within the United States.
-For these purposes, a foreign shareholder is any shareholder other than (a) a citizen or resident of the United States, (b) a corporation, partnership, or other entity created or organized in or under the laws of the United States, any State or any political subdivision thereof, (c) an estate the income of which is subject to United States federal income taxation regardless of its source or (d) a trust, if a court within the United States is able to exercise primary supervision over the administration of the trust and one or more United States persons have the authority to control all substantial decisions of the trust.
+The Exchange Agent will withhold U.S. federal income taxes equal to 30% of the SPX Cash (as defined below in "-- Certain Federal Income Tax Consequences -- Shareholders Owning Both Shares and SPX Common Stock") payable to foreign shareholders in the Offer unless SPX and the Exchange Agent determine that (i) a reduced rate of withholding is available pursuant to a tax treaty or (ii) an exemption from withholding is applicable because such gross cash proceeds are effectively connected with the conduct of a trade or business within the United States.
+For these purposes, a foreign shareholder is any shareholder other than a United States Person (as defined below in "-- Certain Federal Income Tax Consequences").
 In order to obtain a reduced rate of withholding pursuant to a tax treaty, a foreign shareholder must deliver to the Exchange Agent before any payment a properly completed and executed IRS Form 1001.
-In order to obtain an exemption from withholding on the grounds that the gross cash proceeds received from SPX pursuant to the Offer and the Merger are effectively connected with the conduct of a trade or business within the United States, a foreign shareholder must deliver to the Exchange Agent before any payment a properly completed and executed IRS form 4224, SPX and the Exchange Agent will determine a shareholder's status as a foreign shareholder and eligibility for a reduced rate of, or exemption from, withholding by reference to any outstanding certificates or statements concerning eligibility for a reduced rate of, or exemption from, withholding (e.g., IRS Form 1001 or Form 4224) unless facts and circumstances indicate that such reliance thereon is not warranted.
-A foreign shareholder may be eligible to obtain a refund of all or a portion of any tax withheld if such shareholder meets the "substantially disproportionate" or "meaningful reduction" tests of Section 302 of the Code, as modified and applied under Code Section 304 (see "Certain Federal Income Tax Consequences - Shareholders Owning Both Shares and SPX Common Stock"), or such shareholder is otherwise able to establish that no tax or a reduced amount of tax is due.
+In order to obtain an exemption from withholding on the grounds that the gross cash proceeds received from SPX pursuant to the Offer and the Merger are effectively connected with the conduct of a trade or business within the United States, a foreign shareholder must deliver to the Exchange Agent before any payment a properly completed and executed IRS Form 4224.
+SPX and the Exchange Agent will determine a shareholder's status as a foreign shareholder and eligibility for a reduced rate of, or exemption from, withholding by reference to any outstanding certificates or statements concerning eligibility for a reduced rate of, or exemption from, withholding (e.g., IRS Form 1001 or IRS Form 4224) unless facts and circumstances indicate that such reliance thereon is not warranted.
+A foreign shareholder may be eligible to obtain a refund of all or a portion of any tax withheld if such shareholder meets the "substantially disproportionate" or "meaningful reduction" tests of Section 302 of the Internal Revenue Code of 1986, as amended (the "Code"), as modified and applied under Section 304 of the Code (see "-- Certain Federal Income Tax Consequences -- Shareholders Owning Both Shares and SPX Common Stock"), or such shareholder is otherwise able to establish that no tax or a reduced amount of tax is due.
 Backup withholding generally will not apply to amounts subject to the 30% or a treaty-reduced rate of withholding.
-[The foregoing discussion assumes that the Offer and the Merger will be effectuated prior to January 1, 1999.
-If the transactions were not effectuated by this date, different withholding rules may apply to foreign shareholders.1